percona/pmm/docs/using/interface.md

 2. Click one of the search results to go to that dashboard.
 Change the search text to refine the list.

-3. To abandon the search, click the {{icon.times}} icon at the end of the search bar.
+3. To abandon the search, click the <i class="uil uil-times"></i> icon at the end of the search bar.

 **Open a dashboard with the menu**

-In the [main menu](../details/interface.md#main-menu), the *{{icon.dashboard}} PMM Dashboards* icon reveals a submenu containing links to all PMM dashboards grouped by service type.
+In the [main menu](../details/interface.md#main-menu), the {{icon.dashboards}} *PMM Dashboards* icon reveals a submenu containing links to all PMM dashboards grouped by service type.
 (This menu will eventually replace the [shortcut menu](../details/interface.md#shortcut-menu) which has links to commonly-used dashboards.

 ## Panels

 Charts, graphs and set-based panels reveal extra information when the mouse is moved over them.

-Some panels have an information icon {{icon.info}} in the top left corner.
+Some panels have an information icon <i class="fa fa-info"></i> in the top left corner.
 Mouse over this to reveal panel information.

 **Panel menu**